scalatron/scalatron/Scalatron/Readme.txt

 ## Version History

+### Version 1.0.0.1 -- 2012-05-09

+* added a favicon.ico to remove warning about missing file
+* fixed issue #39: server fails to initialize correctly when launched from directory containing spaces.
+* fixed issue #37: server fails to delete source directory on Windows because of retained file lock.
+* added `Scalatron Troubleshooting` document

 ### Version 1.0.0.0 -- 2012-05-08

 * improved the documentation conversion from markdown to HTML, adding layouts, stylesheets and images